lioseoane/aidl-2025-project/README.md

 - **data/**: Functions for loading and preprocessing data.
 - **models/**: Neural network architectures and related utilities.
 - **training/**: Scripts for model training and evaluation.
-- **tracking/**: Algorithms and methods specific to human tracking.
 - **utils/**: Miscellaneous utility functions, such as metrics and visualizations.

 #### `scripts/`